rust-lang/rfcs/text/0000-async-stream.md

 fn foo() -> impl Stream<Item = Value>
 ```

-If we introduce `-> Stream` first, we will have to permit `LendingStream` in the future.
+If we introduce `-> impl Stream` first, we will have to permit `LendingStream` in the future.
 Additionally, if we introduce `LendingStream` later, we'll have to figure out how
 to convert a `LendingStream` into a `Stream` seamlessly.